WE ARE OPEN FOR THE 2025 SEASON

 600,000 Scoville units.

 This is an unknown cross from a Kraken Scorpion.
 There are a few variations of this pepper, but these pods tend to be dark red, long, with a brainy texture.
 Brutal heat with a good flavor.
-Seeds and info from Bohica Pepper Hut.

 650,000-700,000 Scoville units.